ataumo/macos_hardening/README.md

 - [alichtman/stronghold](https://github.com/alichtman/stronghold/blob/master/stronghold.py)
 - [wazuh/cis_apple_macOS_10.13.yml](https://github.com/wazuh/wazuh-ruleset/blob/13925fbe0d0e27f012d3d3f3c492e4d420a104b4/sca/darwin/17/cis_apple_macOS_10.13.yml)

-The structure it's based on [0x6d69636b/windows_hardening](https://github.com/0x6d69636b/windows_hardening).
+Also, structure is based on [0x6d69636b/windows_hardening](https://github.com/0x6d69636b/windows_hardening) project.

 (Thanks for your good work !)

+## Documentation

+### Apple Documentation

-Also, I use this Apple documentation : https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys.
+For setting preferences throught `plist` files (Registry method with `defaults` command), I use this Apple documentation : https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys.

+### CIS Apple macOS Benchmark

-And based on CIS Apple macOS 11.0 Benchmark v1.2.0 (https://downloads.cisecurity.org/#/)
+This project is mainly based on CIS Apple macOS 11.0 Benchmark v1.2.0 (https://downloads.cisecurity.org/#/)

-## CIS Apple macOS Benchmark

-### Profile Definitions
+#### Profile Definitions

 1. Level 1 : Items in this profile intend to:
     - be practical and prudent;
     - provide a clear security benefit; and
     - not inhibit the utility of the technology beyond acceptable means.

 2. Level 2 : This profile extends the "Level 1" profile.
 Items in this profile exhibit one or more of the following characteristics:
     - are intended for environments or use cases where security is paramount
     - acts as defense in depth measure
     - may negatively inhibit the utility or performance of the technology.

 ## List of policies